Why Is Elder Abuse So Common and What Can You Do to Stop It? Our Huntington Nursing Home Abuse Lawyers Are Here to Help

 Nursing home residents completely rely on staff members to care for them.
-While it is unthinkable, elders can become the victims of sexual abuse, especially since they are often too weak to refuse or fight back.
+While it is unthinkable, elders can be sexually abused, especially since they are often too weak to refuse or fight back.
 Sexual abuse can include any non-consensual acts or inappropriate verbal communication.

 Abuse by Neglect

 When nursing home staff fail to provide the level of care and attention required, it can cause elderly patients to suffer severe injuries or even death.
 While a staff member may not be intentionally harming a resident, neglecting basic responsibilities such as hygiene, nutrition, and administering medication, is considered a dangerous form of abuse.

 While staff abuse of elderly nursing home patients is a known problem, a recent study shows that violence between residents is also an issue that needs to be addressed.
 “About one in five have experienced verbal or physical mistreatment from other residents,” Dr. Mark Lachs, head of the Center for Aging Research and Clinical Care, told CBS News.